minio/docs/source/reference/minio-mc.rst

 The MinIO Client stores certificates and CAs for deployments to the following paths:

-Linux, MacOS, and other Unix-like systems:
+Linux, macOS, and other Unix-like systems:

 .. code-block:: shell